Dior to sack Galliano over 'anti-semitic' rant

 The fashion house described the behaviour and language of the 50-year-old designer in the amateur video as "particularly odious" and said he would be dismissed from his high-profile job in short order.

-News of the sacking overshadowed this week's start of Paris Fashion Week, the high point of the international women's wear calendar, and came as French prosecutors decided whether to charge Galliano with anti-semitism.
+News of the sacking overshadowed this week's start of Paris' annual Fashion Week, the high point of the international women's wear calendar, and came as French prosecutors decided whether to charge Galliano with anti-semitism.

-A judicial official said prosecutors expect to announce imminently whether any charges would emerge from their inquiry.
+A judicial official said prosecutors expect to announce later on Tuesday whether any charges would emerge from their inquiry.
 "Either the probe will lead to prosecutions or it won't, but we'll soon know," he said.

 On Tuesday, police interviewed Galliano and his accusers: a couple who allege he insulted and threatened them last week in La Perle, a cafe in Paris' fashionable Marais district, and a woman who said he abused her last year.